umaritimus/infra-dpk-patches/README.md

 # infra-dpk-patches
 Custom implmenentation of INFRA-DPK

+> Note:  This is specific to PeopleTools 8.58, but could be adopted for other releases

 ## Motivation

 Since Oracle is delivering INFRA-DPK extra late, I am publishing a set of my patches to supplement the patching logic misdelivered in PeopleTools DPK for Native Windows installations.